-The famous Brunelleschi’s dome is the coverage of the crossing of Florence Cathedral and is the largest masonry dome ever built by man, with its 45.5 meter diameter, while the exterior is 54 meters.
-The impost, which stands 35.50 meters above the tambour is approximately 54 meters from the ground, the weight of the dome is estimated at 37,000 tonnes, it is estimated that for the building have been used more than four million bricks.
-The construction of the dome of Florence from an architectural point of view is the event that marked the beginning of the Renaissance.
+Brunelleschi’s famous dome forms the cover of the Florence Cathedral and is the largest brick dome built by man.
+In fact, the major diagonal of the internal dome measures 45.5 meters, while the external one is 54 meters.
+The impost, which rises 35.50 meters above the tambour, is about 54 meters from the ground, the weight of the dome is estimated at 37,000 tons.
+It is estimated that over four million bricks were used for the construction.
+The construction of the dome from an architectural point of view represents the event that marked the beginning of the Renaissance.

-Composed of two ogival caps shaped connected with each other, the octagonal dome was begun in the summer of 1420, and was completed (excluding lantern) in 1436, the lantern was placed in 1461, while the golden ball of copper with the cross work of Andrea del Verrocchio, was placed there in 1471.
+Consisting of two ogival caps connected to each other, the octagonal dome was started in the summer of 1420, and was completed (lantern excluded) in 1436, the lantern was positioned in 1461, while the golden copper ball with the cross was made by Andrea del Verrocchio, was placed there in 1471.

-The dome was built without the use of centre (wooden structure or iron) to support the masonry.
-To lead it to completion, Brunelleschi excogitated some extraordinary solutions to lighten the imposing structure, for the realization of it Brunelleschi used innovative machines that he designed himself.
-The innovation of Brunelleschi was to turn the dome without a wooden supporting frame, thank to the use of a double vault with hollow space, the space inside (over two meters thick) was built with concrete herring-bone, and had a structural function as self-sustaining, while the external feature had only function of coverage.
+The dome was built without the use of ribs (wooden or iron structure) to support the masonry.
+To carry it out, Brunelleschi excogitated some extraordinary solutions to lighten the imposing structure, for the realization of the work Brunelleschi used innovative machines that he himself designed.
+Brunelleschi’s innovation was to turn the dome without armor, thanks to the use of a double vault with cavity.
+While the internal cavity (more than two meters thick) was made with herringbone ashlars, and had a structural function being self-supporting, finally the external one had only a roofing function.

 The lower part of the dome by Brunelleschi is covered with frescoes painted by Giorgio Vasari and Federico Zuccari between 1572 and 1579, it is the largest fresco painted surface of the world (3600 square meters), the frescoes depict scenes of the Last Judgement.